kajala/slmath/readme.md

 # slmath ver.
 2.6.0

-Mathematics library with GLSL shading language style classes.
+Mathematics C++ library with GLSL shading language style classes.
 The library supports various linear algebra classes like vec2, vec3, mat4, etc. OpenGL Shading Language specification is used as reference for the functionality.